panaverse/panaverse.github.io/README.md

 [Next.js Learning Repo](https://github.com/panacloud-modern-global-apps/nextjs)

+## Semester IC: MoneyMates

+This will be a Zoom Class Section covering:

+1. Importance of Investment
+2. Digital Methods of Investment
+3. Importance of Owning Digital Assets
+4. How to do due delligence (DYOR)
+5. Convert $1 to $100

-## Semester IC: Cross Platform Metaverse Development with Unity and C#
+## Semester ID: Cross Platform Metaverse Development with Unity and C#

 [Learning C# by Developing Games with Unity 2021](https://www.amazon.com/Learning-Developing-Games-Unity-2021/dp/1801813949/ref=sr_1_1)